shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/avax-c-chain-to-eth-address-transfer-tutorial.md

 const web3 = new Web3(new Web3.providers.HttpProvider(`https://avalanche--fuji--rpc.datahub.figment.io/apikey/${process.env.DATAHUB_AVALANCHE_API_KEY}/ext/bc/C/rpc`))
 ```

 The DataHub version example above refers to the API key stored in the `.env` file.
 Refer to [Getting started with dotenv and .env files](https://docs.figment.io/network-documentation/extra-guides/dotenv-and-.env) for help.

-Sign up for a DataHub account to acquire an API key.
+Sign up for a DataHub account to acquire an API key and store it in the `.env` file.

 The private key is needed to execute a transfer later on.
 With the mnemonic phrase provided earlier, we can obtain the private key to your AVAX wallet in the ETH address format with the colde below.